Condition Specific Care Training

 The end of someone’s life is a very important time and it is essential that the right care is given in a manner that suits the person who is dying.

 It is equally important that carers themselves stay strong and so it is vital our carers look after themselves and are able to bear the emotional effects of death.
 Our award-winning training ensures that carers are given the essential tools to cope with this difficult time and remain able to give their best care and attention to their client.
-This two-day residential course is run by our in-house training team and has been developed with input from UKHCA and St Elizabeth Hospice.
+This one-day in-house Gold Standard Framework residential course has been put together by Sarah Hostler and has been developed with input from UKHCA and St Elizabeth Hospice.
 It prepares all those who attend the course to support and assist with their client and their daily needs towards the end of their life.

 What does this course cover?

-This two-day learning disability training course is facilitated by experienced trainers led by our learning disabilities coordinator.
-All have years of experience working in the Learning Disabilities field and pass on their enthusiasm, knowledge and experience to the carers they are training.
+This one-day learning disability training course is facilitated by experienced trainers led by our learning disabilities coordinator.
+All have experience working in the Learning Disabilities field and pass on their enthusiasm, knowledge and experience to the carers they are training.